VoronDesign/VoronUsers/printer_mods/hartk1213/Voron2.4_Pins_Mod/README.md

 here is what the XY Joint will look like

 ![XY Joint](Images/1.png)

+There is a new file for the A Drive to go along with [Arkeets MGN12](../../arkeet/mgn12) mod that has the X endstop on the toolhead

+the files for the endstop relocation mod are here [Voron2.4_Y_Endstop_Relocation](../Voron2.4_Y_Endstop_Relocation)

 the following 5mm Pin hardware is what is needed as well